School holidays

 writer

-You’ll need to know when the local school holidays are if you’re a parent who lives in South Africa.
-Luckily, all schools in South Africa have the same holiday dates and they all close on national public holidays, which makes school holiday planning a bit easier in all regions.
+Parents in South Africa will need to know when the local school holidays are.
+Luckily, all schools have the same holiday dates, and they all close on national public holidays, which makes school holiday planning a bit easier in all regions.

 This list contains the following information: